peteroupc/peteroupc.github.io/exporand.md

 - There is previous work that relates continuous distributions to digit probabilities in a similar manner (but only in base 10) (Habibizad Navin et al., 2007)<sup>[**(17)**](#Note17)</sup>, (Nezhad et al., 2013)<sup>[**(18)**](#Note18)</sup>.
 This previous work points to building a probability tree, where the probability of the next digit depends on the value of the previous digits.
 However, calculating each probability requires knowing the distribution's cumulative distribution function (CDF), and the calculations can incur rounding and cancellation errors especially when the digit probabilities are not rational numbers or they have no simple mathematical form, as is often the case.
 - For some distributions, the digit probabilities don't depend on previous digits, only on the position of the digit.
 However, the uniform and exponential distributions are the only practical distributions of this kind.
 See the [**appendix**](#Setting_Digits_by_Digit_Probabilities) for details.

 Finally, arithmetic with PSRNs may be possible if the result of the arithmetic is distributed with a known probability density function (PDF), allowing for an algorithm that implements rejection from the uniform or exponential distribution.
-An example of this is found in the **UniformReciprocal** algorithm above or in in my article on [**arbitrary-precision samplers for the sum of uniform random numbers**](https://peteroupc.github.io/uniformsum.html).
+An example of this is found in the **UniformReciprocal** algorithm above or in in my article on [**arbitrary-precision samplers for the sum of uniform random variates**](https://peteroupc.github.io/uniformsum.html).
 However, that PDF may have an unbounded peak, thus ruling out rejection sampling in practice.
 For example, if _X_ is a uniform PSRN in the interval [0, 1], then the distribution of _X_<sup>3</sup> has the PDF `(1/3) / pow(X, 2/3)`, which has an unbounded peak at 0.
 While this rules out plain rejection samplers for _X_<sup>3</sup> in practice, it's still possible to sample powers of uniforms using PSRNs, which will be described later in this article.

 **Reusing PSRNs.** The arithmetic algorithms in this section may give incorrect results if the _same PSRN_ is used more than once in different runs of these algorithms.

-This issue happens in general when the original sampler uses the same random number for different purposes in the algorithm (an example is "_W_\*_Y_, (1&minus;_W_)\*_Y_", where _W_ and _Y_ are independent random numbers (Devroye 1986, p.
+This issue happens in general when the original sampler uses the same random variate for different purposes in the algorithm (an example is "_W_\*_Y_, (1&minus;_W_)\*_Y_", where _W_ and _Y_ are independent random variates (Devroye 1986, p.
 394)<sup>[**(19)**](#Note19)</sup>).
 In this case, if one PSRN spawns additional PSRNs (so that they become _dependent_ on the first), those additional PSRNs may become inaccurate once additional digits of the first PSRN are sampled uniformly at random.
 (This is not always the case, but it's hard to characterize when the additional PSRNs become inaccurate this way and when not.)

-This issue is easy to see for the **UniformAddRational** or **UniformMultiplyRational** algorithm when it's called more than once with the same PSRN and the same rational number:  although the same random number ought to be returned each time, in reality different random numbers will be generated this way almost surely, especially when additional digits are sampled from them afterwards.
+This issue is easy to see for the **UniformAddRational** or **UniformMultiplyRational** algorithm when it's called more than once with the same PSRN and the same rational number:  although the same random variate ought to be returned each time, in reality different variates will be generated this way with probability 1, especially when additional digits are sampled from them afterwards.

 It might be believed that the issue just described could be solved by the algorithm below: